threefoldfoundation/threefold_data/content/blog/zero_people_IT_is_the_future/zero_people_IT_is_the_future.md

 Putting components together is called (system) integration, and integration requires agreement on how these components will fit together and the knowledge to do it.

 This complexity and need for integration originate from the way the IT industry historically developed.
 With time more and more layers appeared to bring new possibilities.
 Additional layers masked existing problems.
-Instead of fixing the underlying issues, several third parties needed to be involved, adding complexity and increased costs (such as license costs, upgrades, updates, remote hands, etc.).
+Instead of fixing the underlying issues, several third parties needed to be involved, adding complexity and increased costs (such as license costs, upgrades, updates, etc.).
 Complexity has become a business model.

 ## Where can we get inspiration to do it a different way?